dashingsoft/pyarmor/src/README.rst

 scripts.
 Only by a few extra files, pyarmor can run and imported obfuscated files in the normal python environments.

-Pyarmor just likes an enhancement which let python could run or import obfuscated files.
+Pyarmor just likes an enhancement by which python could run or import obfuscated scripts.

 Main Features
 -------------